 In March 2017, we closed a refinancing of our senior secured credit facilities with a new seven year Term Loan B facility in an aggregate principal amount of \$1.7 billion and a five year revolving credit facility in an aggregate amount of \$500.0 million.
-The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of Notes and cash, were used to repay our then existing senior secured credit facilities and to repay accrued interest and related fees and expenses.
-The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required that we accelerate the recognition of \$21.1 million of related unamortized debt issuance costs that had no future economic benefit, and recognize that amount as a loss on extinguishment of debt in our unaudited condensed consolidated statements of income.
+The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of 5.75% senior notes ("Notes") and cash, were used to repay our then existing senior secured credit facilities and to repay accrued interest and related fees and expenses.
+The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required that we accelerate the recognition of \$21.1 million of related unamortized debt issuance costs that had no future economic benefit, and recognize that amount as a loss on extinguishment of debt in our unaudited condensed consolidated statements of income in the first guarter of 2017.